-Some Advice Before Going Hiking in Moorea
+Advice Before Going Hiking in Moorea

 Although a good physical condition is required, the trails are generally accessible to all.
 However, some passages require more attention and can therefore sometimes become dangerous.
 For example, you can hike the sacred mountain Moua Puta, or “pierced mountain”, only with a professional guide.

 Most of the paths are marked and well maintained.
 To explore the valleys from Opunohu Lookout, however, requires some experience in hiking or trail running.
 Bring a trail map and a GPS location to avoid getting lost.
-Otherwise, you can use the services of a local guide.

 Of course, follow the usual recommendations for hiking in Moorea as well as elsewhere in Polynesia by providing the necessary equipment.
 Sufficient water supplies, good shoes and a strong mosquito repellent are essential.
 It is also preferable to leave in the morning to avoid the tropical heat.